harness/developer-hub/release-notes/continuous-delivery.md

   This issue is fixed.
 Harness now supports adding and editing runtime input default values when configuring services, environments, templates, and pipelines.
 - Nexus connectors not filtered in artifact source for versions 2 and 3.
 (CDS-53879)

-  When you create a Nexus connector, you specify version 2.x or 3.x.
-Later, when selecting a Nexus 3 connector in the Nexus artifact source, Harness was showing both version 2 and 3 connectors.
+  When selecting a Nexus 3 connector in the Nexus artifact source, Harness was showing both version 2 and 3 connectors even if you had specified the version during the connector creation.

   This is fixed and the connectors are now filtered by version.
 - Unclear error message in Triggers webhook registration.
 (CDS-53600)